NaLelqGoshkaFerarito/PSW_G10/README.md

 Gets a JSON containing `NUM_OF_DEVS` devices from the database in the form of a dictionary.
 Can be accessed at `base-url/devices/?number=NUM_OF_STATS`.

-### Get devices by name
+### Get statuses by device name
-Gets a JSON containing all devices called `NAME` from the database in the form of a dictionary.
+Gets a JSON containing all statuses for the device called `NAME` from the database in the form of a dictionary.
 Can be accessed at `base-url/device/?name=NAME`.
 Deprecated, because it gets *all* statuses, should only be used for testing.

 ### Get all devices